Sergey Parkhomenko

-Sergey Borisovich Parkhomenko (Серге́й Бори́сович Пархо́менко; born March 13, 1964) is a Russian publisher, journalist and political commentator.
+Sergey Borisovich Parkhomenko (Серге́й Бори́сович Пархо́менко; born March 13, 1964) is a Russian publisher, journalist, opposition activist and political commentator.

+He currently works for the Woodrow Wilson International Center for Scholars.

 Biography

 Parkhomenko was born in Moscow in 1964 and graduated from the Department of Journalism of the Moscow State University.
 In the early 1990s, he worked as a political reporter and columnist in Russian dailies such as Nezavisimaya Gazeta (Independent Newspaper) and Segodnia (Today).

-In 1996, Parkhomenko founded Russia's first news magazine Itogi (Summing Up), which was published in cooperation with Newsweek.
+In 1996, Parkhomenko founded Russia's first news magazine Itogi (Summing Up), which was published in close cooperation with American weekly Newsweek.
 Parkhomenko was the chief editor of the magazine until 2001, when the new owner fired the magazine's entire team.
+Immediately after the entire editorial staff had been fired, Newsweek terminated its relationship with the new owners of Itogi, in protest that the state monopoly Gazprom had seized control of the magazine and there was a hostile takeover of the board of directors by a state-owned company.
 Parkhomenko then launched a new news magazine, Yezhenedelnyi Zhournal (Weekly Magazine), and was its editor-in-chief until 2003.

 From 2004 to 2009, Parkhomenko successively headed several publishing houses (Inostranka, CoLibri, Atticus and Corpus).
 From October 2009 till the end of 2011, he headed the Vokrug sveta publishing house, where he was the chief editor of Russia's oldest travel magazine by the same name.

 Since 2003, Parkhomenko has hosted the political talk show Sut' Sobytiy (Crux of the Matter), which aired on the radio station Echo of Moscow.
+In 2022, after the station was closed (the few days after the invasion of Russian troops into Ukraine), Parkhomenko continued to work on his own YouTube channel and in programs of his colleagues on other independent YouTube channels.

-Since autumn 2016 Public Policy Fellow and later Senior Advisor at The Kennan Institute of Woodrow Wilson International Center for Scholars, Washington DC.
+Since autumn 2016 he has been Public Policy Fellow and later Senior Advisor at The Kennan Institute of Woodrow Wilson International Center for Scholars, Washington DC.

+He is married to Varvara Gornostaeva.
+Serguey has two sons Lev and Peter from the first marriage, Matvey from the second marriage, and two stepsons Ilya and Yakov.